KULeuven-COSIC/jitter_pipeline_trng/readme.md

 This archive contains a hardware implementation of an oscillator jitter based pipelined True Random Number Generator (TRNG) design.

-## TODO

-Move measurement data so that the figures relying on this data can be generated.

 ## Archive Structure

 This archive contains the following folders: